 This course is part of the Dual Credit program with Paul.
-D. Camp Community College's Associate Degree Program.
-Successful completion of this course fulfills the requirements of American

-Government I & II (PLS 211 and 212) at Paul D. Camp Community College.

-There are fees associated with this course which must be paid to Southampton County Public Schools.
-For more information, please contact the school counselor.

-Prerequisite: World History/Geography with a minimum
+D. Camp Community College's AssociateDegree Program.
+Successful completion of this course fulfills the requirements of AmericanGovernment I & II (PLS 211 and 212) at Paul D. Camp Community College.There are fees associated with this course which must be paid to Southampton County Public Schools.For more information, please contact the school counselor.Prerequisite: World History/Geography with a minimum 3.0 GPALocation: SHS

-GPA of 3.0
+Southampton High School Program of Studies

+Virginia & USSCED Code: 04101Grade Level: 11thCredit: 1History

+United States History includes the historical development of American ideas and institutions from the Age of Exploration to present.
+While focusing on political and economic history, basic knowledge of American culture through a chronological survey of major issues, movements, people, and events in United States and Virginia History will be provided by the following Virginia Standards of Learning.
+Students should use historical and geographical analysis skills to explore in depth the events, people, and ideas that fostered our national identity and led to our country's prominence in world affairs.
+The Virginia Standards of Learning test for Virginia and United States History will be administered at the end of the course.

-Sociology SCED Code: 04258 Grade Level: 11th -12th Credit: 1
+Virginia & US SCED Code: 04101 Grade Level: 11 th Credit: 1 History DE